IG Climate Action Portfolio - Global Neutral Balanced Series F

 Highlights

-① The portfolio appreciated during the quarter, led predominantly by strong equity performance.
+① The portfolio appreciated during the quarter, led by strong equity returns across multiple markets.

-② Canadian equities were the top contributor to returns, followed by EAFE equities.
+② U.S. equities were the top contributors to returns.

 Total Return1M3MYTD1YR3YR5YR10YRSince Inc. (Oct 25, 2021)